Botswana Rugby Union (BRU) drilled coaches in an inaugural 7’s Level Two course that lasted three days.

 Segaise said the selection criteria for the participants were broad but it was important to have completed Level One coaching.
 He said the aim is to conduct the training on an annual basis but said it is a demanding exercise.

 The only woman who completed the Level two coaching course, Gorata Kgathi said as a former player she wanted a way of giving back to the community.
 She established Savage rugby club this year it is currently targeting senior secondary schools girls.
-“I had done Level One coaching course and I felt it was
+“I had done Level One coaching course and I felt it was not enough to coach at high level hence I decided to participate in this course.

 When we started I was worried if I would be able to work with men and there was a lot of pressure.
 The instructors kept on telling us that this is not school rugby, and we must step up.
 I have learnt that there is a lot that goes into coaching,” Kgathi said.